patyalves17/spotify-challenge-xp/README.md

 * http://localhost:4200/token

 Once you have created your app, replace the `clientID`, and `clientSecret` in the environments with the ones you get from My Applications.

+## Run the project

+Run `ng serve`|`npm start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Build